dnsimple/dnsimple-support/content/articles/redirector.markdown

 ## Match-based URL redirects

-The redirector currently doesn't support redirect targets that include a back-reference (match) to the redirect source.
-For example, the following redirects will not work:
+The redirector doesn't support redirect targets that include a back-reference (match) to the redirect source.
+For example, the following redirects won't work:

     *.foo.com to bar.com/$1
     *.foo.com to $1.bar.com